-The Center for AstroPhysical Surveys (CAPS) at the University of Illinois’ National Center for Supercomputing Applications (NCSA) is pleased to announce the third annual Graduate Student Fellowship competition.
+The Center for AstroPhysical Surveys (CAPS) at the University of Illinois’ National Center for Supercomputing Applications (NCSA) is pleased to announce the annual Graduate Student Fellowship competition.
 This one-year fellowship is meant to support graduate research on topics of direct relevance to CAPS (see CAPS mission statement).
-The fellowships will start on August 16, 2021 (Fall 2021 semester) and run for 1 year (through Summer 2022).
-Applications must include a brief research proposal and two letters of recommendation that must be submitted by 3pm, Tuesday, June 1, 2021.
+The fellowships will start on August 16, 2023 (Fall 2023 semester) and run for 1 year (through Summer 2024).
+Applications must include a brief 2-page research proposal which includes a specific research plan along with scientific context, a CV, a list of publications, and two letters of recommendation that must be submitted by Friday, June 2, 2023.

 Details of the Fellowship:

 The graduate fellowship includes one year (12 months) of funding at $30k/yr for a stipend (with tuition remission) starting Fall 2023 and extending through Summer 2024.
 There will be computing resources available for the graduate fellows.
 There will also be travel funds available for work related to NCSA survey science projects.